athendd/Formula-1-Regressor-Model/README.md

 # Formula-1-Regressor-Model

-I built a random forest regressor model with the purpose of predicting a Formula 1 team's point total for a single season.
-I was curious to figure out what features correlate strongly with points in order to figure out a Formula 1 team's season point total.
+The objective of the project was to build a random forest regressor model that could accurately predict a given Formula 1 team's point total for a single season.
+I was curious to figure out what features correlate strongly with points.

-I chose to do the Formula 1 for my individual project because I'm an avid Formula 1 fan and my group for the group project chose a Formula 1 dataset as one of our potential three options.
+I chose to do the Formula 1 for my individual project because I'm an avid Formula 1 fan.
+I had become interested in the idea of building a machine learning model to predict Formula1 results after my gorup for the group project chose a Formula 1 dataset as one of the potential three options for the project.

+# Selection of Data

-The Formula 1 World Championship (1950-2023) datset comes from kaggle.
-The dataset is  made up of fourteen contected datasets.
+I used the Formula 1 World Championship (1950-2023) datset from kaggle.
+The dataset is made up of 14 contected datasets.

-**Picture Of The 14 Datasets:**
+**The 14 Datasets:**

 ![there](https://github.com/athendd/Formula-1-Regressor-Model/assets/141829395/31a549be-a78a-4035-b5ca-af4a1f36be9a)

-# Selection Of Data

-I chose to only do five of those fourteen datasets because my computer doesn't have the computational capability to handle the entire dataset.
-The five datasets I chose were the results, races, constructors, constructors_standings, and constructors results.
+I chose to only use 5 of the 14 datasets because my computer lacks the computational abilities to handle the entire dataset.
+The 5 datasets I chose were the results, races, constructors, constructors_standings, and constructors results.
+I chose these datasets because I beleived the dataset's feature could have a strong correlation with points or the datasets contained a lot of features that could privde insightful data and be connected to one of the other datasets.

 **Chosen Datasets And Their Respective Columns:**